 The blue markings received a glazing of Interference Blue

 Since I wanted this to look like one of those old ornate books, I decided to treat the sides of the box.
-I started by drawing lines down the side with a fine tipped permanent black marker.

-Then I applied a layer of Sparkling Gold.
+After the lines were drawn, I applied a layer of Sparkling Gold.

-I thought the sparkling gold was a little too bright, and I didn’t like how much the lines stood out.
+I thought the sparkling gold was a little too bright.
+Plus, I didn’t like how much the lines stood out, so I applied a layer of Sunset Gold.

 This I liked as you could still see the lines, and the color was darker.